Sloot Digital Coding System: Sloot Encoding System

-In 1995, Sloot claimed to have developed a data encoding technique that could store an entire feature film in only 8 kilobytes (8000 bytes).
+In 1995, Sloot claimed to have developed a data encoding technique that could store an entire feature film in only 1 kilobyte.
 For comparison, a very low-quality video file normally requires several megabytes, and a 1080p movie requires about 3 gigabytes (3,221,225,472 bytes) per hour of playing time.
 As of 2022, just the plain text alone of the Dutch Wikipedia page describing the film Casablanca occupies 29 kilobytes.

 Roel Pieper, former CTO and board member of Philips, is quoted as saying (translated from Dutch):

 It is not about compression.
 Everyone is mistaken about that.
 The principle can be compared with a concept as Adobe-postscript, where sender and receiver know what kind of data recipes can be transferred, without the data itself actually being sent.

 Pieter Spronck rebuts Pieper's codebook analogy by pointing out that Sloot claimed his invention was capable of encoding any video, not only those videos composed from a particular finite set of "recipes".

 In the [Sloot Digital Coding System], it is claimed that no movies are stored, only basic building blocks of movies, such as colours and sounds.
 So, when a number is presented to the SDCS, it uses the number to fetch colours and sounds, and constructs a movie out of them.
 Any movie.
 No two different movies can have the same number, otherwise they would be the same movie.
 Every possible movie gets its own unique number.
 Therefore, I should be able to generate any possible movie by loading some unique number in the SDCS.

 Think of it: by placing the right number in the SDCS, I can not only get Orson Welles' Citizen Kane — I can get Citizen Kane in colour!
 Or Citizen Kane backwards!
 Or Citizen Kane where the credits misspell the name of Everett Sloane[!...]
 Or Citizen Kane where Charles Foster Kane is replaced by Jar Jar Binks!

 How many movies are possible that are variations on Citizen Kane?
 More than fit in a number of one kilobyte, I can tell you.

 In 1996, Sloot received an investment from colleague Jos van Rossum, a cigarette machine operator.
 The same year, Sloot and van Rossum were granted a 6-year Dutch patent for the Sloot Encoding System, naming Sloot as inventor and van Rossum as patent owner.
 The patent does not describe a compression scheme matching the claimed capabilities of the Sloot Encoding System.

 Despite the impossibility of the encoding system, Sloot received further investment.
 In early 1999, Dutch investor Marcel Boekhoorn joined the group.
 In March 1999, the system was demonstrated to Pieper.
 Pieper resigned from Philips in May 1999 and joined Sloot's company as CEO, which was re-branded as The Fifth Force, Inc. The story — including an account of a demonstration in which Sloot apparently recorded and replayed a randomly selected 20-minute cooking program on a single smartcard — is told in modest detail in Tom Perkins' 2007 book Valley Boy: The Education of Tom Perkins.